 9. Terms and Conditions of Option Awards.
 Each grant of an Award shall be authorized by the Committee and shall be evidenced by an Award Agreement between the Company and the Participant setting forth the Award being granted, the total number of Shares subject to the Award (determined in accordance with the terms of Section 7 of the Plan), the Exercise Price, the Date of Grant, and such other terms, provisions, limitations, and performance objectives as are approved by the Committee, but not inconsistent with the Plan.
-The term of an Award may be no more than ten (10) years from the date of grant.
-No Award may be exercised after expiration of its term.
+Any Award granted pursuant to this Plan must be granted within ten (10) years of the date of the adoption of this Plan.

 - 10. Exercise Price.
 The Committee will determine the exercise price for the Shares underlying each Award at the time the Award is granted.
-The exercise price for Shares under an Award may not be less than 100% of the Fair Market Value of the common stock of the Company on the Date of Grant.
+The exercise price for Shares under an Award may not be less than 100% of the Fair Market Value of the common stock of the Company on the Date of Grant; provided, however, if an Incentive Stock Option is granted to an Employee who owns or is deemed to own (by reason of the attribution rules of Section 424(d) of the Code) more than ten percent (10%) of the combined voting power of all classes of stock of the Company (or any parent or subsidiary), the exercise price shall be at least 110% of the Fair Market Value of the Shares of stock on the Date of Grant.
 No Award may be repriced, replaced, regranted through cancellation, or modified without shareholder approval (except in connection with a change in the Company's capitalization), if the effect would be to reduce the exercise price for the Shares subject to an Award. - 11.
 Exercise of Award; Form of Consideration.
 Subject to the other provisions of this Plan, the Committee may, in its sole discretion, provide that an Award may not be exercised in whole or in part for any period or periods of time or beyond any date specified in the Award Agreement.
 Payment may be made by cash, check, or by broker assisted same day sale.
 The Option holder must also pay the Company, at the time of purchase, the amount of federal, state, and local withholding taxes required to be withheld by the Company. - 12.
+Maximum ISO Grants.
+The Committee may not grant Incentive Stock Options under the Plan to any Employee which would permit the aggregate Fair Market Value (determined on the Date of Grant) of the Shares of stock with respect to which Incentive Stock Options (under this and any other plan of the Company and its subsidiaries) are exercisable for the first time by such Employee during any calendar year to exceed \$100,000.
+To the extent any Option granted under this Plan which is designated as an Incentive Stock Option exceeds this limit or otherwise fails to qualify as an Incentive Stock Option, such Option (or any such portion thereof) shall no longer be treated as an Incentive Stock Option and shall, instead, be treated as a nonqualified stock option.
+In such case, the Committee shall designate which stock will be treated as Incentive Stock Option stock by causing the issuance of a separate stock certificate and identifying such stock as Incentive Stock Option stock on the Company's stock transfer records. - 13.
 Nontransferability of Awards.
-Unless otherwise determined by the Committee, Awards granted under this Plan are not transferable other than by will or the laws of descent and distribution and may be exercised during a Participant's lifetime only by the Participant. - 13.
-Adjustments Upon Changes in Capitalization, Merger, or Sale of Assets In the event that the Company's stock changes by reason of any stock split, dividend, combination, reclassification, or other similar change in the Company's capital structure effected without the receipt of consideration, appropriate adjustments shall be made in the number and class of Shares subject to this Plan, the number and class of Shares subject to any Award outstanding under this Plan, and the exercise price for Shares subject to any such outstanding Award.
+Unless otherwise determined by the Committee, Awards granted under this Plan are not transferable other than by will or the laws of descent and distribution and may be exercised during a Participant's lifetime only by the Participant.